Sustainable vanilla grown by small-scale farmers

 We offer our vanilla in wholesale.
 If you are looking to buy quality vanilla, which has been grown responsibly, both in regards to people and nature, then we are the right supplier for you.
 With full transparency, we can deliver vanilla with a strong storytelling of environmental and human impact.

 For more information on prices, quantities and delivery terms, please contact Mikael at firstname.lastname@example.org or +45 5280 1214

 The smallholders that grow our vanilla are educated in quality management of their vanilla bean.
 By this we mean best agricultural practices and a respect for nature.
 The vanilla is often grown in an agroforestry system that promotes biodiversity.

 Curing is key

 We take our time processing and curing the vanilla.
 It is a complicated process.
-First, the harvested bean is boiled.
-Next, the curing process takes place, where the bean is fermented and dried over a four-six month period.
+First, the bean is boiled.
+Next, the curing process takes place, where the bean is fermented and dried over a 4-6 month period.
 Doing the curing process the beans will be shifted from drying in the sun to fermenting in blankets.
-This process is both extremely time- and labor intensive, but its worth it but this is the secret behind a good vanilla bean.
+This process is time- and labor intensive, but it's worth it, beacuse this is the secret behind a good vanilla bean.

 The right time to harvest

 We make sure the vanilla is harvested at the right time.
 Vanilla must never be harvested too early, because this will negatively affect the taste and quality.
 We have specialists helping us to determine the perfect harvest time.
 This ensures a mature vanilla bean that has the best possible smell and taste.